govau/design-system-components/CONTRIBUTING.md

 **Follow the folder structure.** New components should follow the same folder structure as the [existing components.](https://github.com/govau/uikit/tree/master/.templates/new-module)

-**CS.S** can be dependent on other components, but must use core functions and mixins at a minimum.
+**CSS** can be dependent on other components, but must use core functions and mixins at a minimum.

 * For spacing, padding, or other metrics like border-width, use [AU-space()](https://github.com/govau/uikit/blob/master/packages/core/src/sass/_globals.scss#L475)
 * For font-sizes and line-height, use [AU-fontgrid()](https://github.com/govau/uikit/blob/master/packages/core/src/sass/_globals.scss#L629)
 * For colours, use the [core colour variables](https://github.com/govau/uikit/blob/master/packages/core/src/sass/_globals.scss#L741)

-**JavaScript.** The Design System supports; **JavaScript, JQuery, and React.** To make integration easier any javascript supplied for a component should be written in at least one of these.
+**JavaScript.** The Design System supports **JavaScript, JQuery, and React.** To make integration easier any JavaScript supplied for a component should be written in at least one of these.

 **[⬆ back to top](#contents)**